-There have been many advances on the TF-IDF algorithm, many researchers have contributed and have come out with many of their own algorithms which although not used prominently but are still relevant.
+There have been many advances in the TF-IDF algorithm, many researchers have contributed and have come out with many of their own algorithms which although not used prominently but are still relevant.
 Here is a list of algorithms that are generally referred for Term frequency:

 Type of Inverse Document Frequency

-The Inverse Document frequency algorithm, has also seen many advances, the only problem with the simple IDF has is its not able to identify words which are singular and plural, so it identifies them as two distinct characters, thus not giving an accurate result.
+The Inverse Document frequency algorithm, has also seen many advances, the only problem with the simple IDF has is it's not able to identify words which are singular and plural, so it identifies them as two distinct characters, thus not giving an accurate result.
 Researchers have tried to come up with some algorithms to counter that:

 The Math behind TF-IDF